ReproNim/reproflow-data-sync/code/README.md

   - `isotime` field is less precise, fluctuation in range 0.00-0.03 sec.
 - `qrinfo` / `reprostim_video`
   - `isotime_start` field fluctuation in range 0.00-0.06 sec, and correlates with 60.0 FPS video capture, where each frame takes 0.017 sec.
-  - first QR code in each series has strange datetime offset around 0.320 sec from other QR codes.
-Most likely it's related to code presenting QR in experiments.
+  - first QR code in each series has strange datetime offset around +0.320 sec (or 20 frames later on 60.0 FPS video) from other QR codes.
+Most likely it's related to Python script code presenting QR in experiments.
+  - QR codes processing is not fast, looks like `reprostim/Parsing/generate_qrinfo.sh` script execution time is around x1-x4 slower comparing to related video, e.g. for 5 minutes video like 1920x1080, 60 FPS it can take up to 20 minutes to process.
+So in future it would be good idea to optimize `parse_wQR.py` script for better performance on demand.

 - `ses-20240528`
   - problem to match other swimlanes with DICOMs at this moment, WiP.